 Use the client’s language

 Many companies do the same mistake - as they are experts in the field where they create and sell the products, they write of them as they would have liked to read.
-So, we get the situation when topics are too overwhelming for simple customers and contain too much theoretical information and terminology that can be difficult to understand by people who are just using the knowledge base to find simple answers.
+So, we get the situation when topics are too overwhelming for simple customers and contain too much theoretical information and terminology that can be difficult to understand by people who are just using the call center knowledge base to find simple answers.

 Try to make things simpler: look at your knowledge resources and put yourself into the customer’s shoes - would it be comfortable to read it without years of experience in the industry?
 If not, simplify it.